DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Attack Action** <br>
 Make a Martial Attack, using either your body or an object you are holding in either hand (or drawing/picking up as part of the same action). <br>
 If the Attack is using a proper weapon the way it is intended, all rules granted by the weapon's properties apply.
 If the Attack is not using a weapon (proper or improvised) and/or using a weapon improperly, it counts an an Unarmed Strike.
-When you score a hit with an Unarmed Strike, you may either deal the target 1 damage (Bludgeoning/Piercing/Slashing depending on context), grapple it, or shove it out of your Reach.
+When you score a hit with an Unarmed Strike, you may either deal the target 1 damage (Bludgeoning/Piercing/Slashing depending on context), grapple it, shove it, or knock an object out of its grip.
 If the Attack is a Ranged Attack, this Action is Distracting. <br>
 *A thrown objects counts as an improvised weapon.
 Throwing it at someone counts a Ranged(20/60) Martial Attack dealing 1 die of damage on hit.
 Damage die and damage type (Bludgeoning/Piercing/Slashing) depends on the size and shape of the object.*<br>
 *Critical Hits: Always deals the maximum possible damage, and the user may redistribute any access damage dealt?*<br>
+*Shove: Force it to move 5 feet in a direction you choose (other than towards you).
+If it is no Larger than you, it must also succeed on an Agility Save against your Passive Martial Skill or be knocked down in its new position.*
 <br><br>

 **Brace Action** <br>